patrickkunka/mixitup/docs/mixitup.BasePrototype.md

 |Param   |`number` | `priority` |
 |Returns |`void` |

-Registers an action function to be executed at a predefined hook.

 ### <a id="mixitup.BasePrototype.addFilter">mixitup.BasePrototype.addFilter</a>

+Registers a filter function to be executed at a predefined hook.

 |   |Type | Name | Description
 |---|--- | --- | ---